SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/miro-source.md

 ## Prerequisite

-To get audit logs, you must have Miro Enterprise account.
+To collect audit logs, you must have a Miro Enterprise account.

 ## Setup and Configuration